awsdocs/iam-user-guide/doc_source/access_policies_testing-policies.md

    The simulator opens in **Existing Policies** mode and lists the IAM users in your account under **Users, Groups, and Roles\.**

-1. Choose the option that is appropriate to your task:
+1. <a name="polsimstep-selectid"></a>Choose the option that is appropriate to your task:
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_testing-policies.html)
 **Tip**